REDCOAT REUNION RANDOM REMARKS

 I WILL TELL YOU WHEN

 I've seen Leeds funny man Billy Pearce on stage many times, and met him on a couple of occasions, but they were over ten years ago, and there was nothing that I thought Billy might remember me by.
-Imagine my delight therefore when, upon getting home after the Reunion, Billy rang to apologise for not getting back to me regarding the Reunion.
+Imagine my delight therefore when, upon getting home after the 2008 Skegness Redcoat Reunion, Billy rang to apologise for not getting back to me regarding the Reunion.
 It was some apology - we chatted for around a hour-and-a-half.
 Two days later, we spent another hour on the phone.
 I've forgiven him now.

 BILLY PEARCE - singer turned award-winning comedian